RP Check

 is regulated.

-Three documents do most of the work when a Behaviour Support Practitioner is deciding whether a psychotropic prescription counts as a regulated restrictive practice: the NDIS Commission's operational framework, the NDIS Act 2013 that empowers it, and the ACSQHC clinical-quality standard that sits alongside it.
-Every substance page on this site links here rather than restating these paragraphs.
+Three documents do most of the work when a Behaviour Support Practitioner is considering whether a psychotropic prescription counts as a regulated restrictive practice: the NDIS Commission's operational framework, the National Disability Insurance Scheme Act 2013 that empowers it, and the ACSQHC clinical-quality standard that sits alongside it.
+Every substance page on this site links here rather than restating these paragraphs in full.

 NDIS Quality and Safeguards Commission